Thursdays, April 20, April 27, and May 4, 2017

-Writing instructor and spiritual director Elizabeth Jarrett Andrew is the author of Writing the Sacred Journey: The Art and Practice of Spiritual Memoir; the forthcoming Living Revision: Opening the Writer’s Art; and many other books, essays, and short memoirs.
+Writing instructor and spiritual director Elizabeth Jarrett Andrew is the author of Writing the Sacred Journey: The Art and Practice of Spiritual Memoir; the forthcoming Living Revision: A Writer’s Craft as Spiritual Practice; and many other books, essays, and short memoirs.
 Her work explores the intersections between spiritual growth and the creative process.

 Elizabeth Fletcher holds an MFA in Writing from Hamline University and is working on a memoir that follows her search for a spiritual home by way of Guatemala.
 Her writing has appeared in The Literary Bohemian, Sea Stories and Confrontation.

 WHEN: Thursdays, April 20, April 27, and May 4, 6:30 – 8:30 pm